• Skip to primary navigation

 Feta brings that briny bite, while ricotta slides in with creamy sweetness.
 And that's just the start.

-The 5 Best Substitutes for Goat Cheese
+5 Best Cheese Options Instead of Goat Cheese

 There are plenty of substitutes that will work just as well in your recipes.